 - Get a helper to fill up the coolant reservoir while you insert the drain plug.
 This will ensure that you don’t get an air pocket.

-- Reinsert the drain plug screw and tighten up.
+- Reinsert the drain plug screw and tighten it up.
 Don’t overtighten as this screw can snap really easy and it’s not a fun removal process.